Far-200/debounce-search-visualiser/README.md

 ---

-## Future Version Idea
+## Current Interactive Upgrade

-A next version of this project could allow users to:
+This version also allows users to:

-- change debounce delay live
+- change debounce delay live using a slider
-- compare request counts for 200ms vs 500ms vs 1000ms
+- observe how delay affects request timing
-- plug into a real search API
+- better understand the tradeoff between responsiveness and request frequency

 ---